Learn About UC-Sponsored International Experiences

 Many UHP students take advantage of international experiences during their time at UC.
 Students usually focus on study, work, or volunteering abroad, and these experiences take a variety of forms and can incorporate a number of different activities.
 As a result, it's important that students take the proper steps to plan accordingly well in advance of their intended departure date.

 All students interested in an international experience should begin by exploring what opportunities already exist by attending a First Timer Info Session hosted by UC International.
-For a complete list of international opportunities, visit studyabroad.uc.edu.
+To prepare for any international opportunities, we suggest you visit the Study Abroad site for updated information.
 When interested in experiences abroad, UHP students are strongly encouraged to participate in UC-sponsored opportunities.
+We highly suggest you also review the University Travel Policies early in your planning process.

 Independent International Travel